 in your environment.
 Please note this will also stop any analytics from being sent.

-Homebrew’s analytics are sent throughout Homebrew’s execution to InfluxDB and Google Analytics over HTTPS.
+Homebrew’s analytics are sent throughout Homebrew’s execution to InfluxDB over HTTPS.

-Summaries of installation and error analytics are publicly available.
+Aggregates of analytics events are publicly available.
 A JSON API is also available.
 The majority of Homebrew maintainers are not granted more detailed analytics data beyond these public resources.

 The code is viewable in analytics.rb